 Inflammation can be measured by markers in the blood.
 C-reactive protein is often present during inflammation and can also be used to predict inflammatory diseases like heart problems.
 Other inflammatory diseases can be diagnosed by doctors who have studied your medical history and performed a physical exam that included a discussion of painful joints, stiffness, and any other inflammatory symptoms.

 - Q How can inflammation affect my mood?

 - Q Should I talk to my doctor about my inflammation symptoms?

 - Q What is inflammation?

 - Q How can I reduce inflammation that affects cancer?

 - Q How does chronic inflammation affect heart health?

-- Q What effect does inflammation have on the body?
+- Q How does inflammation affect the body?